Let me share with you one of my biggest struggles. Comparison.

 Run From Negativity

 Instead of giving into negative thoughts and self pity, be positive, laugh, shrug it off.
 Redirect your attention to helping someone, completing tasks on your to-do list or doing something fun that you enjoy.
-Go for a walk, listen to a favorite song, call up an old friend, plan a date night with your spouse, take a deep breath and remind yourself that you don’t want to ruin your day by feeling crummy.
+Go for a walk, listen to a favorite song, call up an old friend, plan a date night with your spouse, take a deep breath and remind yourself that you don’t want to ruin your day by giving into those negative feelings of self pity.

 Realize that you are not the best, that there is always someone who will be better than you at this or that quality and that is OK.
 That’s life and everything is not perfectly fair.
 Pride is the biggest obstacle to being at peace with who we are and what we are capable of.
 So a dose of humility can go a long way in allowing us to step away from the spotlight and let someone else be better.
 Be content with being the best version of yourself, not the best version of someone else.